waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Celadon Game Corner Gym Guide:** The Gym Guide at (9, 15) is not a secret switch.
 He only provides info about the Celadon Gym Leader, Erika.
 (Failed Turn 19595)
 - **Celadon Game Corner Suspicious NPCs:** Both the Gym Guide at (9, 15) and the Middle-Aged Woman at (9, 12) were flagged by my `hideout_scanner_agent` for facing walls but were red herrings.
 This NPC-based logic is unreliable here.
 (Failed Turns 19595-19602)

-## VII.
+## IX.
 Team Improvements & Battle Strategy Lessons
 - **Lesson: Moveset Verification (CRITICAL):** Do not assume a Pokémon has a type advantage without a corresponding STAB move.
 I switched in SUBTERRA (Ground-type) against Arbok (Poison-type) without confirming it knew any Ground moves, turning an easy win into a near-disaster. **Action:** Review all party Pokémon movesets at the next opportunity.
 Find the TM for Dig for SUBTERRA.
 - **Lesson: Battle Menu Efficiency:** My one-button-per-turn menu navigation is extremely inefficient and wastes turns. **Action:** Refine the `battle_menu_navigator` agent to output a complete button sequence array and use it in a single turn.
 Stop manual, multi-turn menu navigation.

-- **Agent Idea:** Create a 'Battle Status and Tactic Advisor' to counter tricky status moves like Substitute and Glare.
-- **Agent Refinement Note:** Experiment with `battle_menu_navigator` output.
-Try having it return a single string of button characters (e.g., 'R,A,D,D,A,A') to see if that allows for single-turn execution.